zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Mod List Tweaks/controller.md

 2. **DISABLE** the *"Keyboard Keybinds"* mod, and **ENABLE** the *"Gamepad Plus Plus"* and *"Complete Controller Setup"* mods.

+3. Leave the MCM Recorder preset mods untouched.

 At this point, you should load the game, and load into your save.
 Then, follow the below instructions

 1. Open the pause menu, and navigate to Controls.
 Reset your controls to default (key/button to do so is shown at the bottom of the GUI)

 2. Open the MCM menu in the pause menu, and find the **"Gamepadd++"** MCM menu.
 Open the **Presets & Info** tab, and press *"Restore Default Settings"*

+3. Open the MCM menu named **MCM Recorder**, and click on the **"AurbaesenceController"** preset.
+Use the Run option, then close the MCM.

 Now, you are ready to use your controller!